Jerusalem Archaeological Park

 Jerusalem Archaeological Park, also known as Ophel Garden, is an archaeological park established in the 1990s in the Old City of Jerusalem.
 It is located south of the Western Wall Plaza and under the Dung Gate.
 The park was managed by the Ir David Foundation until 2021, when it changed management to the Company for the Reconstruction and Development of the Jewish Quarter.

+The park contains an exhibition building, the Davidson Center, which displays finds from the surrounding excavations, including stone weights, ossuaries, and fragments of the Herodian Temple Mount's decorative stonework.
+The center reopened in 2023 after renovations, adding interactive galleries and new technology, and exhibits a rare coin minted by the last Hasmonean king, Antigonus II Mattathias, bearing the earliest known artistic depiction of the Temple menorah, predating the Temple's destruction by 107 years.

 Location

 The Park is located in the northern Ophel of Jerusalem at the foot of the Temple Mount's Southern Wall.
 It contains archaeological finds from the Bronze Age in 3,000 BC up to the Ottoman Period in the early 20th century.
 The area of the property is around 20 dunams, and is partly bounded by the Ophel Road.
 Its entrance is through an underpass on the access road to the Western Wall.

 Ophel is a biblical term for an elevated part of the city where the administrative center was located.
 Its ascent to the Temple was from the City of David through the Ophel, which is mentioned in the Book of Chronicles.